LevelUpMarketers/trying-to-adult-rva-2025/docs/EventMetricsExport.md

 submits to WordPress's `admin-post.php` endpoint so the file is generated before any admin page markup is sent, preventing the "Cannot modify header" warnings that appear if the export is triggered after output has started.
+The export response includes caching and MIME headers so modern browsers recognize the download as safe.